deeppavlov/dream/skills/dff_template_skill/README.md

 4. Reverse transition (from dff\_wiki\_skill to dff\_animals_skill in our example) is made the way.

-## Insert scenario parser to a dff skill
+## CUSTOM: Insert scenario parser for an old dff skill (NOT APPLICABLE FOR EXTERNAL DEVELOPERS)

 ```python
     ... # some imports